ErrorTzy/writings/papers/WS_Draft.md

 The traditional way of framing realism in terms of truth creates a loophole for deflationists.
 It allows them to call themselves "lightweight realists" simply by agreeing that our metaphysical claims are true, while maintaining that this truth is superficial.
 But we do have a strong intuition to say, there is something deeper than the lightweight view.
 If we frame the question of realism in my fashion, however, then the deflationists must say more.
 For example, according to easy ontologists, adopting a language is easy, and thus ontology is easy. (==citation from Amie Thomasson==) But ontology can't be that easy, because it is not trivial to freely read reality off language.
 And the explicit distinction between language and reality is intended to capture the heavyweight idea of what is "really" out there.
 For example, Sider's project about Ontologese is best understood as, we should only read the (most fundamental) reality off the perfectly natural language, not unnatural languages that include kinds like "incars" and "outcars".

-Another thing needs to be clarified.
-I use "language" in a broad fashion.
+Another thing must be clarified.
+One must bear in mind that I use "language" in a broad fashion.
 First, it includes inferential rules and laws.
-In other words, "theory" and "language" are interchangeable in this paper.
+In other words, that "theory" and "language" are interchangeable in this paper.
 For example, Newtonian physics and classic logic are arguably part of our ordinary language.
 Second, language-like mental process also count as language.
-When I say someone is "using a language", I mean that person is also *thinking in this language*.
-For example, one is *not* using English if they are in fact thinking in German, then use Google Translate so that eventually the utterance comes out in English.
+When I say someone "adopted a language", I mean that person is also *thinking in this language*.
+For example, one didn't *adopt* English if they are in fact thinking in German, then use Google Translate so that eventually the utterance comes out in English.

 The way I've framed the question, i.e. how much reality we should read off our linguistic features, is different from the standard story told in metametaphysics.
 I think the standard narrative, which I'll lay out in a moment, tends to miss something important.
 I take the familiar story told by ==Schaffer (2009 on what grounds what)==, which is the most-cited paper in this field, as the orthodox version (though I'll be telling a bit differently).

-### The standard story
+## The standard story

 It goes something like this: contemporary metaphysics began with the Quine-Carnap debate.
 After Quine arguably won the debate, his approach to metaphysics prevailed.
 For Quine, the main task of metaphysics is to figure out what indispensably exists.
 Whether numbers or electrons exist depends on whether we must quantify over them in our best theories.
 This methodology was extended to other topics.
 Lewis, in some sense, can be seen as following the Quinean methodology: Since our best account of modality requires quantifying over possible worlds, possible worlds are real.
 From there, other concepts can be analyzed.
 Causation is explained by counterfactuals, which are analyzed in terms of real possible worlds.
 Modality de re can be analyzed by real possible worlds, plus some pragmatic, context-sensitive similarities.
 The takeaway is that most problems in metaphysics can be solved by first figuring out what exists and then maybe add a dash of pragmatics.